Click the thumbnail photos to enhance!

 The family for Cumanotus is not resolved at present.
 Some workers place it in Flabellinidae, whilst others place it in its own family Cumanotidae."

-I follow WoRMS and place it in the family Flabellinidae Bergh, 1889.
+I followed WoRMS and placed it in the family Flabellinidae Bergh, 1889.

 Species of the genus Cumanotus are usually found in temperate (cold) waters of